"New beginnings are often disguised

 I didn’t care.
 It wasn’t about the time in which to complete it all, this wasn’t a race.
 There’s no crash course for heartbreak, and there wasn’t a participation trophy.
 So why was I doing this?

-The alternative was to continue to revel in self-pity, resentment, anger, and extreme unproductiveness, or worse―crawl back to Can’t-Make-Up-His-Mind Ex-Boyfriend.
-In the memorable words of Jennifer Aniston’s character Brooke in the movie The Break-up: I deserve someone who gives a shit.
+The alternative was to continue reveling in self-pity, resentment, anger, and extreme unproductiveness, or worse―crawl back to Can’t-Make-Up-His-Mind Ex-Boyfriend.
+In the memorable words of Jennifer Aniston’s character Brooke in the movie The Break-up—I deserve someone who gives a shit.

 No, no, forward was the only direction to go.
 This was my constructive, unwaveringly bold attempt at jumpstarting myself.
 This was my new mission.

-Anecdotal evidence: I have a friend Susan (celebrity casting: Susan Sarandon) who recently had gone through a divorce with her husband of twenty-ish years.
+Anecdotal evidence: My friend Susan (celebrity casting: Susan Sarandon) had gone through a divorce with her husband of twenty-ish years.
 Their two kids were in college.
 They sold the house they shared in all that time.
 She got a place of her own.
 He did too.
 They spent time apart trying to put their lives back together.
 Then one day Susan announced, “Guess what!
 We’re back together!”

 I pondered her words with amazement.
 They resonated with me profoundly.
 In all of my girlfriends’ lengthy histories with men I had never heard anything like it before.
 She went on, “I’m so deliriously happy, and I wish this happiness for each of you,” pointing to the rest of our group of friends.